PufferFinance/puffer-contracts/partners/layerzero/README.md

 ## 1) Developing Contracts

-#### Installing dependencies
+### Installing Dependencies

-We recommend using `pnpm` as a package manager (but you can of course use a package manager of your choice):
+We recommend using `pnpm` as the package manager (though you can use any package manager of your choice):

-Install pnpm if you don't have it already:
+If you don't have pnpm installed, install it first:
 ```bash
 curl -fsSL https://get.pnpm.io/install.sh | sh -
 ```